ehrpg/qstar/docs/equipment/util-misc.md

 ##### Ration

 A ration provides food and water for a single day.
-Rations can be refilled in civilization, e.g. trading outposts etc.
+Rations can be refilled in civilization, e.g. trading outposts etc. for free.

 [Credits](#credits)
 :   100